 Exactly one year ago, March 11 in 2011, Japan was hit by a devastating earthquake with a magnitude of 9.0 on the Richter scale.
 Following the earthquake, a violent tsunami struck the northeast coast of Japan, where Fukushima is located.
 The natural disaster claimed 20,000 lives, as well as several meltdowns at the Fukushima Daiichi nuclear power plants, which lead to release of nuclear radiation.
+So, what is the future of nuclear power?

 A recent poll reveals that the people of Japan are starting to rethink nuclear energy: Almost 70% wants to stop or reduce the use of nuclear energy.
 What are the chances of an accident like this happening again?
 Is harnessing nuclear energy really worth the risks?